 - at passport control, or

-- near the duty-free shopping store (if you are arriving in to Brisbane, Sydney or Melbourne).
+- near duty-free shopping stores on the arrivals concourse (if you are arriving in to Brisbane, Sydney or Melbourne).

-- Insert your ePassport into the kiosk, acknowledge the Privacy Statement and use the touch screen to answer the declarations.
+- Insert your ePassport into the kiosk, acknowledge the Privacy Statement and use the touch screen to answer the questions.
+Where required, you have an option to choose an alternative language to English.

 - If you are eligible to use arrivals SmartGate, the kiosk will issue you a ticket, which you will need for step two.